nicklockwood/SoundManager/README.md

 The sound volume.
 This is multiplied by the baseVolume property to get the actual volume.
 Defaults to 1.0 (maximum).

+    @property (nonatomic, assign) float pan;

+The left/right stereo pan of the file.
+Value ranges from -1.0 to 1.0 and can be used to shift the location of the sound in space.
+Has no effect on Mac OS 10.6.

 Sound methods
 -------------------